VerticalLongboard/xplane-vhf-helper/README.md

  * Connect via SmartCopilot

 ## Plane Compatibility
-VR Radio Helper uses the default X-Plane way of setting COM/NAV frequencies, BARO pressures and transponder codes.
+VR Radio Helper uses the default X-Plane way of setting COM/NAV frequencies, barometer pressures and transponder codes.
 By default, all features are enabled.
 If you find that this does not work out-of-the-box in your plane, please use the integrated feedback collector (click the `?` button) to leave a description of the issues that you encountered.
 The plane compatibility reports automatically generate diagnostic information that is necessary to distinguish between different planes.
-Based on this informatrion, a growing number of planes are detected automatically and settings adjusted / features disabled accordingly.
+Based on this information, a growing number of planes are detected automatically and settings adjusted / features disabled accordingly.

 ## Dependencies
 Additional dependencies besides X-Plane 11, SmartCopilot and FlyWithLua: